Medical Research Scientists

 A little bit of money can go very far, especially when addressing medical research.

-At the IDP Foundation, we have championed medical research by supporting research scientists at Northwestern University who are looking to tackle many diseases like cancer and Parkinson’s.
-We have accomplished this by developing two categories of grants to support innovation in medical research: 1) The IDP Foundation Research Scientists Fund and the IDP Foundation Research Innovation Challenge Grant.
+At the IDP Foundation, Inc. we have championed medical research by supporting research scientists at Northwestern University since the formation of the foundation in 2008.
+We have accomplished this by developing two categories of grants to support innovation in medical research: 1) The IDP Foundation Research Scientists Grants and 2) The IDP Foundation Research Innovation Challenge Grants.

 IDP Foundation Research Scientists Grants